June 13th 2021

 The best eye glosses

-Technically a highlighter, Katie uses Glossier Haloscope, £18, over lids for a instant, straight from the bullet glow over the eyes.
-Dew it.
+Technically a highlighter, Katie uses Haloschope over lids for an instant, straight from the bullet glow over the eyes.